presseverykey/everykey-tutorial/lesson1/OSX.md

 ![](https://raw.github.com/anykey0xde/tutorial/master/img/reset_prg_buttons.png)

-Running `make mac-install` will copy the firmware to the Anykey and unmount it.
+Running `make mac-install` will copy the firmware to the Everykey and unmount it.
 Now press RESET again to exit programming mode and the LED should be blinking.